btcven/locha/documentation/en/chapter_09.md

 - Packet version.
 - Sequence number.
-- _Flags_ that allow knowing if the TLVs are in the package without deserializing it.
+- _Flags_ that allow knowing if the TLVs are in the packet without deserializing it.

 ### 9.1.1 pkt-header